 From its origins in experiments with mechanical rotating discs to its modern takeover of the world, television has been considered to be many things, but never uninteresting.
-Sites listed in this category are dedicated to the history of television, presentation, programmes and the technical achievements of the medium.

 Do not submit sites with pictures ''borrowed'' from other sites to this category.